wdawson/okta.github.io/_source/_posts/2017-03-30-react-okta-sign-in-widget.md

   }
 ```

 You might have noticed a weird bit of code in that `showLogin` method.
 That first line: `Backbone.history.stop()`.
 The widget itself uses [Backbone.js](http://backbonejs.org/) to navigate between its own screens (login, forgot password, etc.), and when it renders, it starts the `Backbone.history`.
 Since you've now moved it out into a `showLogin` function, the widget is going to re-render whenever the function is called.
-So this is just a little trick to tell Backbone to stop the history, because it’s going to restart when the widget is rendered.
+So this is just a little trick to tell Backbone to stop the history, because it's going to restart when the widget is rendered.

 ## The Final LoginPage React Component